-Given the high energy nature of the snap, it is very difficult to tell if these two items are occurring simultaneously or sequentially.
+Given the high energy nature of the snap, it can be challenging to tell if these two items are occurring simultaneously or sequentially.
 Therefore, there is no requirement that these two movements start simultaneously.
 They may occur simultaneously or sequentially in the order presented.

-The requirements and downgrades that apply to snap roll elements are:
+The specific requirements and downgrades that apply to snap roll elements are:

-a.
-The snap must be done in the correct direction, positive or negative.

-If done in the wrong direction the maneuver is to be zeroed.
-Judges must watch very carefully for this as, due to the speed of the snap, it is very possible to miss an incorrect direction of the pitch.

-b.
-There must be departure in the pitch axis in the required direction of the snap.

-Without some displacement in pitch there can be no high speed stall and therefore, there can be no snap.
-Aerobatic aircraft with very high rates of roll can occasionally fool a judge and present an aileron roll in place of a true snap.
-The movement of the aircraft's nose in pitch departing the flight path is a necessary clue to the proper execution of snap rolls.
-As always, the competitor is given the benefit of the doubt, but if a judge is certain that a proper snap roll has not been executed, a zero (0) is to be given.
+- a.
+The snap must be of the type indicated by the Aresti diagram: Positive or Negative.
+If the snap is of the incorrect type, the maneuver shall be zeroed.
+Judges must watch very carefully for this as, due to the speed of the snap, it is possible to miss an incorrect direction of the pitch. - b.
+There must be an observable departure in the pitch axis in the required direction of the snap.
+The movement of the aircraft's nose in pitch departing the flight path is a necessary clue to the proper execution of snaprolls.
+As always, the competitor is given the benefit of the doubt, but if a judge is certain that a proper snap roll has not been executed, the maneuver shall receive a zero (0).